UBTUS/GSA18FRFQ/README.md

 This prototype is [mobile compatible] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots) for user convenience .

+This prototype is designed and developed to be easily accessible and convenient to use on any [mobile device] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots).

 ##### Technical Approach :

 We successfully implemented this project with Agile Scrum development methodology.
 All basic features for this prototype(Minimum Viable Product)